Why choose Canada as a possible study destination?

 - It’s also a very forward-looking country, with a diverse economy offering potential for growth in many different areas.

-- The natural environment is amazing; you can explore forested coastlines, huge mountain ranges, thousands of lakes, cast areas of wilderness.
+- The natural environment is amazing; you can explore forested coastlines, huge mountain ranges, thousands of lakes, vast areas of wilderness.
 The sharp contrasts between the seasons make for some fascinating experiences.

 - Canada is large and spacious.
 Everything seems big, in fact!
 It has huge shopping malls with a great selection of items to buy, high-rise buildings, but extensive suburbs with individual houses and space all around.